ParallelMaths/parallel/pages/7-24-a-matter-factorial.md

 <input solution="10"/>

 ^^^ hint id=1
-Imagine all the numbers you multiply together to make 10!, and then imagine all the numbers you multiply together to get 9!, and then get rid of common numbers.
+Imagine all the numbers you multiply together to make 10!, and then imagine all the numbers you multiply together to get 9!, and then cancel common numbers.
 What are you left with?
 ^^^

+---

+If you imagine all the numbers you multiply together to make 10!, and then imagine all the numbers you multiply together to get 9!, and then cancel common numbers, you are left with just 10.
 :::

 ::: problem id=6_3 marks=2